Ready to have the experience of living and working in another part of the world?

-To apply, you must have a four year degree in any emphasis (teaching degree not required), be a native English speaker, and a citizen or resident of North America.
-The employer also prefers, but does not require, previous volunteer experience with ILP.
+To apply, you must have a four year degree in any emphasis (a teaching degree not required), be a native English speaker, and a citizen or resident of North America.

 Applicants should demonstrate good social skills, willingness to work with a foreign employer, and the desire to serve children.